-CD Detail Follower Style While CD's are not delegators, they excel at setting high standards for the whole team.
+CD Detail Follower While CD's are not delegators, they excel at setting high standards for Style the whole team.
 They are meticulous, quick-thinking workers who need challenging assignments and deadlines.
-CD's try to do their best studying people and problems to craft the best solutions.
-Cl Detail Description You enjoy maintaining high standards and following procedures correctly while also valuing having fun with people in the process.
+CD's try to do their best, studying people and problems to craft the best solutions.

+CI Detail Description You enjoy maintaining high standards and following procedures correctly while also valuing having fun with people in the process.
 You may be frustrated because it is difficult to maintain excellence while having fun with people.
 Strengths As communicators, CI's generally make excellent teachers.
 They provide positive feedback, encouraging people to master new skills and developing trust quickly.
 Insightful, CI's are great judges of character.
 Other personality types generally admire CI's for their easy demeanor and competence.
-Challenges CI's can be quiet, insecure and exacting.
-Immature CI's are highly sensitive and worry too much about what others think of them, leading to difficulty making decisions.
-To mature, CI's need to learn to be more self-motivated and assertive.
-Under Pressure CI's become competitive, impatient and critical.
+Challenges Cl's can be quiet, insecure and exacting.
+Immature Cl's are highly sensitive and worry too much about what others think of them, leading to difficulty making decisions.
+To mature, Cl's need to learn to be more self-motivated and assertive.
+Under Pressure Cl's become competitive, impatient and critical.
 Motivation Acceptance, completion, peace Team Contribution They contribute to a team by influencing people and stabilizing situations.
 Leadership Style CI's are balanced observers who value people and data.
 They are knowledgeable and analytical, influencing people with logic, and consistently meeting their goals.
 CI's are leaders who have what it takes to do great things through people.
 Follower Style While CI's are not assertive, they excel at high-quality work.
 They are competent, conscientious specialists who consistently push themselves to do better.
 They need approval, goals and logical explanations from their supervisors.
-CI's enjoy large and small group of people.
+CI's enjoy large and small groups of people.

 CS Detail Description You enjoy maintaining high standards and following procedures correctly while keeping a stable and consistent pace.
 You may tend to hold high standards for yourself, your work as well as those around you; which may cause others not to meet your expectations.
-Strongths As systematic thinkers.
-CS's typically influence people through facts
+Strengths As systematic thinkers, CS's typically influence people through facts.
+They like to do one thing at a time and do it right the first time.
+Friendly and caring, CS's have a tendency to keep to themselves and